-I visited Rio in February 2019, the hottest time of the year, and experienced temperatures of up to 35 degrees Celsius and occasional rain on some days.
-From November to April, the weather is hot, humid and there’s a higher chance of rain whereas from May to October the skies are clearer and temperatures are cooler (down to 15 degrees Celsius).
+I visited Rio in February, the hottest time of the year, and experienced temperatures of up to 35°C and occasional rain on some days.

-Without further ado, let’s dive into the 7 best things to do in Rio de Janeiro!
+7 best things to do in Rio de Janeiro

 Have you really been to Rio if you haven’t visited one of its famous beaches?
 While there are dozens of beaches to choose from, the most famous ones are Copacabana and Ipanema.
 It would be a good idea to visit at least one of them to get the authentic Rio beach experience.

-As with most places in Brazil, while you’re on the beach, keep an eye on your belongings, be aware of your surroundings and definitely don’t leave your stuff unattended when you go for a swim.
+As with most places in Brazil, while you’re on the beach, keep an eye on your belongings, be aware of your surroundings and never leave your stuff unattended when you go for a swim.

 While topless sunbathing is illegal in Brazil, the locals have found a way to get around the law by wearing the tiniest, almost non-existent bikinis.
-As I found out, the fairly ordinary non-thong bikini that I was wearing is considered grandma-ish in Brazil 😀 .
-Oh well!
+As I found out, the fairly normal non-thong bikini that I was wearing is considered grandma-ish in Brazil haha!

 The colossal Christ the Redeemer monument on top of Corcovado Mountain is the landmark of Rio de Janeiro and the most-visited tourist attraction in the city.

 In order to reach the statue, you can either take a van or a tram, or hike through Tijuca Forest National Park up the steep slopes of Corcovado.
-I’ve heard that the hike is quite challenging and it takes around 2 hours to reach the summit.
+The hike is apparently quite challenging and it takes around 2 hours to reach the summit.
 Since we love to hike, it was a tempting option for us but after hearing that a bunch of tourists recently got robbed on the trail, we opted for the tram.
-If you choose to do the same, I recommend booking the tram tickets online to avoid standing in queues.
-The journey takes about 20 minutes and the price for a round trip including a ticket to the statue is 67-82 Reais (12-15 EUR) depending on the season.
+If you choose to do the same, book the tram tickets online to avoid standing in queues.
+The journey up takes about 20 minutes.

-Urca neighborhood, located on a small peninsula in Rio, left a really positive impression on me.
+Located on a small peninsula, the Urca neighborhood left a really positive impression on me.
 It had a totally different vibe from the rest of the areas I visited in the city.
 It felt relaxed and quiet, like a laid-back suburb, far away from the hustle and bustle of the city whereas in reality, it’s just a stone’s throw away from Copacabana.
 Without skyscrapers, traffic jams and swarms of people, it seemed as if life runs at a different pace in Urca.

 As we were in the mood for something active, we chose to hike to the top of Morro da Urca and got to see beautiful blue butterflies, lizards and adorable marmoset monkeys while wandering through the jungle.
-Touching and feeding these cute little marmosets is forbidden as they might carry diseases and are considered an invasive species.
+Note that touching and feeding these cute little marmosets is forbidden as they might carry diseases and are considered an invasive species.

-Fancy a helicopter ride over Rio and want to get rid of some money?
-At Morro da Urca you’ll have an option to do that with prices starting from 520 Reais (95 EUR) for a 6-minute ride.
+Fancy a helicopter ride over Rio and wanna blow some cash?
+At Morro da Urca you’ll have the option to do that by taking this 6 or 12-minute flight above the city.

 For even better views and for a great spot for watching the sunset, you can take the cable car from Morro da Urca up to Sugarloaf Mountain.
 Just as with the Christ the Redeemer statue, visiting these mountains is much more rewarding if you do it on a cloudless day.